cilium/cilium/Documentation/install.rst

 .. _admin_install_source:

 *************************
-Instsallation From Source
+Installation From Source
 *************************

-If for some reason you do not want to run Cilium as a contaimer image.
+If for some reason you do not want to run Cilium as a container image.
 Installing it from source is possible as well.
 It does come with additional dependencies described in :ref:`admin_system_reqs`.